A Week on the Concord and Merrimack Rivers: Reception and influence

-An 1853 short story by Herman Melville, "Cock-A-Doodle-Doo!", is interpreted as a satire of Thoreau's book.L.
-J. Budd and E. H. Cady, On Melville: The Best from American Literature (Duke University Press, 1988), p.
-116.
+An 1853 short story by Herman Melville, "Cock-A-Doodle-Doo!", is interpreted as a satire of Thoreau's book.

 The French composer Robert Piéchaud (born 1969) wrote The River (2016), a wind quintet which freely follows Thoreau's work.
 An additional voice part is found in the last movement, setting All Things Are Current Found, the last poem of the book.

 John McPhee recreated Thoreau's journey in a canoe starting August 31, 2003, and wrote about it in "Paddling After Henry David Thoreau".